Table of Contents

 Managed system configurations and security updates;

-Configured and maintained Linux server environments, ensuring 99.8% uptime throughout the year.
+Configured and monitored Linux server environments, helping sustain 99.8% uptime for internal business applications.

 Performed routine audits to check for vulnerabilities;